 👎 BROOMSTICK TWIST This old-school “waist trimmer” ranked the worst of any supposed ab exercise tested.
 With virtually no resistance, twisting can stretch your core, but it’s not adding oblique muscle or subtracting fat.

-🥇 The STABILITY BALL CRUNCH, a top five ab exercise, ranked high in the two studies (1 & 2) in which it was included.
+🥇 The STABILITY BALL CRUNCH, a top five abdominal exercise, ranked high in the two studies (1 & 2) in which it was included.
 Arching your back on a ball provides for a longer range of motion than a traditional crunch.
 Keeping your arms straight or nearly so in the over-the-head position provides greater resistance than arms folded on your chest.
 Hands behind or beside your head, but not pulling your head forward, is a good compromise between the two.

 🥈 The SIDE BEND ranked #1 for obliques by a wide margin in study 3, the only one in which it was included.
 However, despite all the tests, we don’t have data to see how it stacks up against other oblique-specific exercises, like the cable woodchopper and machine twist.
 We suspect they all would rank high.
-Each of our four best exercises do a good job of stressing obliques in addition to rectus abs, so you don’t have to include oblique-specific exercises in our routine.
-But, if you want to, we recommend the cable side bend or cable woodchopper.
+Each of our four best abdominal exercises do a good job of stressing obliques in addition to rectus abs, so you don’t have to include oblique-specific exercises in our routine.
+However, if you want to, we recommend the cable side bend or cable woodchopper.

 🥈 The good old bodyweight CRUNCH ranked highest for upper abs in study 3.
 Interestingly, it ranked very low in study 2 but high in study 1 (for upper and lower abs), 13 years later and sponsored by the same organization.
 The lead researcher of the latter study explained that the difference was probably due to form, which is crucial for crunching: “I think a part of it is, when we looked at the EMG for the traditional crunch, we had people do the traditional crunch very deliberately and correctly, and I think we had fairly high activation from the abs because of that.”
 He also said there was no difference in ab activation between arms-folded-across-chest and hands-behind-head.
 By the way, we’d like to see the rope crunch and machine crunch—two popular gym exercises—in a future EMG ab study.